dfeng/theoxfordspires/FAQs.md

 Any cancellation must be received in writing and can only be on the following terms:

-•	No refund of the £790 deposit will be made under any circumstances;
+•	No refund of the £790 deposit will be made under any circumstances.

 •	For cancellations before the course start date, the remaining balance of the course fee less the deposit amount will be proportionally refunded as per the table below: